 One hallmark feature of Sage Intacct is the platform’s intelligent general ledger.
 This tool is driven by AI and enables enterprises to benefit from various capabilities.
 For example, enterprises have the ability to close continuously instead of all at once at the end of each month, saving time and effort.

 - Core financial features, including accounts payable and receivable and cash management

 - Advanced functions such as dynamic allocations and inventory management

 - Robust financial reporting and dashboard capabilities

 - Intelligent general ledger

 - Integrations with other platforms, including Salesforce and ADP

 While Xero is an accounting solution geared toward small businesses, the platform does offer solutions for enterprise accounting firms.
-For example, accounting firms can take advantage of Xero’s accounting tools, which include everything from payment processing to fixed asset management.
+For example, Xero’s accounting tools include everything from payment processing to fixed asset management.